How to build resilience

 Resilience is the ability to bounce back from challenges, stress, and setbacks.
 When you build resilience, you are not avoiding life’s difficulties, but developing the inner resources and skills to cope with them.

 Improving your resilience is important because it can lead to an improved quality of life.
 It can help you manage difficult emotions, tackle problems head-on, and adapt to life’s ups and downs.
-The good news is that resilience isn’t something you’re either born with or without, it’s a capacity we all have and can work on to develop and strengthen over time.
+The good news is that resilience isn’t something you’re either born with or without, it’s an ability that everyone has and can work on to develop and strengthen over time.

 Read more about resilience and the relationship between resilience and mental health.